dart-lang/language/working/2365 - primary constructors/feature-specification.md

 The motivation for these restrictions is that a primary constructor is intended to be small and easy to read at a glance.
-If more machinery is needed then it is always possible to express the same thing as a non-primary constructor (i.e., any constructor which isn't a primary constructor).
+If more machinery is needed then it is always possible to express the same thing as a body constructor (i.e., any constructor which isn't a primary constructor).

 The parameter list uses the same syntax as constructors and other functions (specified in the grammar by the non-terminal `<formalParameterList>`).